daffhaidar/translate-multi-language/README.md

 ### Deployment

 This project is deployed using GitHub Pages.
-The live version can be accessed at: [your-github-pages-url]
+The live version can be accessed at: https://daffhaidar.github.io/translator/

 ### License